tstack/lnav/docs/source/hotkeys.rst

    * - |ks| p |ke|
      - Toggle the display of the log parser results
    * - |ks| Tab |ke|
-     - Cycle through colums to graph in the SQL result view
+     - In the log/text views, focus on the configuration panel for editing filters and examining the list of loaded files.
+In the SQL result view, cycle through columns to display as bar graphs
    * - |ks| Ctrl |ke| + |ks| l |ke|
      - Switch to lo-fi mode.
 The displayed log lines will be dumped to the terminal without any decorations so they can be copied easily.